 The following two statements are equivalent to the truth table (Table 16) in producing H and V for all allowable CM inputs:

-- 1. H sync is high when the CM of Blue is larger than the CM of Red. - 2.
-V sync is high when the combined CM of Red and Blue is larger then the CM of Green.
+- H sync is high when the CM of Blue is larger than the CM of Red. - V sync is high when the combined CM of Red and Blue is larger than the CM of Green.